Meet a substantial contributor to the study of cardiovascular disease and the first black Ph.D. in Chemistry.

 Daly researched how compounds produced in the body affect and participate in indigestion.
 Her dissertation was titled “A Study of the Products Formed by the Action of Pancreatic Amylase on Corn Starch.”
 She received her doctoral degree in 1947, only three years after enrolling in the program.

-She worked on the composition and metabolism of components of the cell nucleus, among other studies for seven years.
+She worked on the composition and metabolism of components of the cell nucleus, among other studies, for seven years.
 Then Daly took a new position teaching biochemistry at the College of Physicians and Surgeons of Columbia University.
 In 1960 she became a professor at the Albert Einstein College of Medicine.
 During her time there, she worked in the research laboratory of Dr. Quentin B. Deming.
 Her research efforts focused on the crucial relationship between cholesterol and heart attacks.
 Daly and Deming published three peer-reviewed papers during their research collaboration in the Journal of Experimental Medicine, the Journal of Clinical Investigation, and the Journal of Laboratory and Clinical Medicine.

 She also studied the effects of sugar on arteries and cigarette smoking on lung tissue.
-Daly established a scholarship fund for black students who are studying physics or chemistry at Queens College in 1988.
+Daly established a scholarship fund for black students studying physics or chemistry at Queens College in 1988.
 Upon her retirement Daly and her husband, Vincent Clark, whom she married in 1961.

 Marie Maynard Daly Clark died on October 28, 2003.
 In 2016, the Founding Principal of the new elementary school P.S.360Q, Mr. R. Emmanuel-Cooke, announced that the school would be named “The Dr. Marie M. Daly Academy of Excellence” in honor of the Queens resident.